shengkai16/ONCache/README.md

 # ONCache
+ONCache (**O**verlay **N**etwork **Cache**) is a container overlay network featuring a cache-based and low-overhead fast path.
+With ONCache, containers attain network performance akin to that of bare metal while maintaining network flexibility and compatibility.
+ONCache can be seamlessly integrated into existing standard overlay networks and has been tested with [Antrea](https://github.com/antrea-io/antrea) and [Flannel](https://github.com/flannel-io/flannel).

+Our [NSDI'25 paper](https://shengkai16.github.io/assets/pdf/ONCache-nsdi25.pdf) describes the technical details of ONCache.

 ## In this repo
 This repo includes all the code and scripts that are required to run ONCache.